Mary Jean VonderBrink

 Through the years I have experienced many aspects of the equine world…from competing in Western, English and Dressage to trail riding and camping with my horse.
 I have been giving riding lessons in both English and Dressage to both children and adults focusing on the complete care of the horse for over 25 years.

 I have held officer positions and have been active numerous organizations such as the Cincinnati Horseman’s Club, The Ohio Horsemen’s Council, and co-founded The Dressage Company.
-My partner, Loni Sander and I started and developed the Bay Star Riders Program, offering free horsemanship instructions to at-risk and underprivileged youth.
+My business partner, Loni Sander and I started and developed the Bay Star Riders Program, offering free horsemanship instructions to at-risk and underprivileged youth.

 Horses have always played an important role in my life, whether it was just dreaming about them and wishing I had one or realizing my dream of owning one.
 I have experienced the benefits of horses firsthand and am very excited to have found a way to share this type of learning with others who may not be as horse-crazy as I.